T

 park

-While primarily a golf course, Lincoln Park offers scenic walking paths with breathtaking views of the Pacific Ocean and the Golden Gate Bridge.
-It's a beautiful, less-crowded green space.
+While primarily a golf course, Lincoln Park offers beautiful walking paths and stunning viewpoints overlooking the ocean and the Golden Gate Bridge.
+A peaceful spot for a stroll.

 3. Afternoon